"I'm fine. I have something in my eye, that's all.

 Tigra: Jarv, you sexy, old hound dog, are you crying?

 Jarvis: A good butler never cries while on duty, madame! -sniff- It must be my allergy to felines making my eyes tear!"

-Terminator 2.
+- Terminator 2: Judgment Day.
 John Conner is talking to the Terminator about his mother Sarah Conner and his father Kyle Reese.

 John: Mom and him were only together for one night.
 She still loves him, I guess.
 I see her crying sometimes.
 She denies it totally, of course, like she got something stuck in her eye.